QuantEcon/lecture-python-advanced.myst/lectures/classical_filtering.md

 ### Implementation

-Here's the code that computes solutions to LQ control and filtering problems using the methods described here and in {doc}`Classical Prediction and Filtering With Linear Algebra <lu_tricks>`.
+Here's the code that computes solutions to LQ control and filtering problems using the methods described here and in {doc}`Classical Control with Linear Algebra <lu_tricks>`.

 ```{literalinclude} _static/lecture_specific/lu_tricks/control_and_filter.py
 ```